gabrielperao/TopMovies/README.md

 <br>
 🚫 This app also has exception treatments, and the user will be notified if the movies' data can't be downloaded (or in case of any other issue).<br>
 <img src="https://user-images.githubusercontent.com/68524831/191142521-50ef780f-1745-40d4-9f99-a17e53a6ff53.png" />

-### ☑️ My special thanks goes to the Tokenlab team for giving me this opportunity and encouraging me to deliver a quality focused digital solution.